osamazeeshan/osamazeeshan.github.io/_pages/teaching.md

 #### Faculty Attestation

-This certificate confirms my role as a faculty member for the 2023 Summer School graduate-level program on AI and Behavioural Health.
-The program, hosted by the FRQS Double Chair in Artificial Intelligence and Digital Health for Health Behaviour Change in collaboration with Concordia University and ÉTS, took place from July 3–7, 2023.
+I had the opportunity to serve as a faculty member for the 2023 Summer School on AI and Behavioural Health, held from July 3–7, 2023.
+Hosted by the FRQS Double Chair in Artificial Intelligence and Digital Health for Health Behaviour Change in collaboration with Concordia University and ÉTS, this intensive week-long program provided a valuable learning experience while also allowing me to contribute through lecture delivery and participation in teaching activities.
-As faculty, I contributed to delivering instructional content and supporting learning activities throughout the intensive week-long program.

 <div class="row mt-3"> <div class="col-sm mt-3 mt-md-0"> <iframe src="{{ '/assets/img/teaching/ss_faculty_attestation.pdf' | relative_url }}" width="100%" height="600px" style="border: 1px solid #ddd; border-radius: 4px;"></iframe> </div> </div>